-Today's course covers what you need to know to get started using PowerShell.You don't need to have any prior scripting or programming experience.
-We have PowerShell labs throughout the week, so today is not the only PowerShell material.
-We start with the essentials, then go more in depth as the week progresses.
-Don't worry, you won't be left behind, the PowerShell labs walk you through every step.
+PowerShell is made for Security Operations (SecOps) automation on Windows.
+Today's course covers what you need to know to get started using PowerShell.
+You don't need to have any prior scripting experience.
+We will do PowerShell labs throughout the week, so today is not the only PowerShell content.
+Don't worry, you won't be left behind, the PowerShell labs will walk you through every step.
+Learning PowerShell is not only good for network security, it's also good for job security.

-Topics: Overview and Security; Getting Around Inside PowerShell; What Can We Do With It?; Write Your Own Scripts
+Topics: PowerShell Overview and Tips; What Can We Do With PowerShell?; Write Your Own Scripts